 - at Christmas.

-Possible evaluative comments: Powerful verbs and modifiers build somebody, unpleasant, he’s presented as mean.
+Possible evaluative comments: Powerful verbs and modifiers build somebody, unpleasant, he’s presented as mean both with money and in spirit.
 The simile is successful because it compares him to a cold unfeeling rock- he is presented as a cold, mean and a private person suggesting he is never warm or generous.
 By using the simile to compare Scrooge to a stone, “flint” we understand that he is hard-hearted yet also sharp and quick-witted.
 When I read, I would link the image of a flint as a stone the sharpen knives giving him a menacing image.
 Sibilance is used throughout, “sharp”, “steel”, “secret” giving an almost snake-like image for me by repeating the ‘s’ sound.
 The vivid description makes the character appear secretive, rule 3, Oyster is a hard shell but soft in inside, all words convey a lonely and distant man separated from others by choice.
 Furthermore, Dickens has cleverly used another simile to compare him to “oyster” supporting his hard image and also presenting him as secretive and isolated.
 The reader may also sympathise with Scrooge as it suggests loneliness.
 Also, like an oyster is effective because it is suggesting that he may also have a special quality, yet to be revealed.
 I can imagine the cold weather and relate to the character, Dickens’ use of the long, complex sentence structure adds to the feeling that Scrooge is difficult and complicated.
 The description of Scrooge is highly effective as it is detailed and layered.
 On the surface, he is unpleasant and friendless.
 However, Dickens also foreshadows a more positive character to come and creates sympathy for me.

 Implacable November weather.
 As much mud in the streets, as if the waters had but newly retired from the face of the earth, and it would not be wonderful to meet a Megalosaurus, forty feet long or so, waddling like an elephantine lizard up Holborn Hill.
 Smoke lowering down from chimney-pots, making a soft black drizzle with flakes of soot in it as big as full-grown snowflakes – gone into mourning, one might imagine, for the death of the sun.
 Dogs, undistinguishable in mire.
 Horses, scarcely better; splashed to their very blinkers.
 Foot passengers, jostling one another’s umbrellas, in a general infection of ill temper, and losing their foot-hold at street-corners, where tens of thousands of other foot passengers have been slipping and sliding since the day broke (if this day ever broke), adding new deposits to the crust upon crust of mud, sticking at those points tenaciously to the pavement, and accumulating at compound interest.